-The Built2Work Tape Measure features a 16’ retractable metal tape with both inch and metric measurements) plus a lock button.
+The Built2Work Tape Measure features a 16' retractable metal tape with both inch and metric measurements) plus a lock button.
 It has rubber casing for durability, a wrist strap for easy carrying and a metal belt clip for hands-free transport.
-See why this tool measures up here.
+Find out why this tool measures up by contacting us here.

 Once a mistake has been made, remember that the clock is ticking—not only on how fast the problem gets resolved but also on quickly you apologize.
 When you need to show that some “times” you have to say you're sorry, choose a subtly decorated clock to say that the good times will be back any minute.

 Cute and functional, the Flex Man Digital Clock has a message holder slot in the top of its head and features a digital alarm and displays the time date and seconds.
 Comes complete with a pen and is individually gift boxed.
-See this cutie for yourself here.
+Get all the details on this cutie by contacting us here.

 Want to sweeten a customer's day after a mix-up?
 Try sending candy with a personalized card that asks if they have it in their hearts to forgive you.

-The Cupid’s Candy Box is filled with four ounces of delicious red sugar hearts and packaged in a 2.35” clear box that can be customized with a brand name, logo and other messages on the four-color process label.
-See why this candy will make recipients’ hearts skip a beat here.
+The Cupid's Candy Box is filled with four ounces of delicious red sugar hearts and packaged in a 2.35” clear box that can be customized with a brand name, logo and other messages on the four-color process label.
+Find out why this candy will make recipients' hearts skip a beat by contacting us here.

 Beyond a sincere apology and any necessary reparations, there are many ways to use a gift to say you're sorry.
 Just make sure the gift is appropriate for the situation, aligns with your overall brand messaging and, most importantly, is something the recipient will value, keep and use.